Psygnosis: As Studio Liverpool

-In 1999, a process to consolidate Psygnosis into Sony Computer Entertainment was underway, resulting in the bulk of Psygnosis' sales, marketing and PR staff being made redundant and the development teams reporting directly into Sony Computer Entertainment Europe's president of software development.
+In 1999, a process to consolidate Psygnosis into Sony Computer Entertainment was underway, resulting in the bulk of Psygnosis' sales, marketing and PR staff being made redundant and the development teams reporting directly into Sony Computer Entertainment Europe's president of software development and stopped publishing its PC games.
 To reflect this, in 2000, the Psygnosis brand was dropped in favour of SCE Studio Liverpool.
-During the year, as its American division was shut down, Midway Home Entertainment acquired the remaining titles of Psygnosis' PlayStation lineup.
+The company begin early work on PlayStation 2 games under the Psygnosis name, before being finally folded into SCEE.
+During the year, as its American division was shut down and prepared to merge its publishing operations into Sony Computer Entertainment America, as most of the marketing of Psygnosis' US operations were transferred to SCEA, while focusing on the PS2, while stopping its PC game development and publishing, Take-Two Interactive taking over the rights to Metal Fatigue and the PC version of Rollcage Stage II, Midway Home Entertainment acquired the North American publishing rights of remaining titles of Psygnosis' PlayStation lineup while SCEA published the PS2 titles.

 The newly named SCE Studio Liverpool released its first title, Formula One 2001, in 2001.
 The game was also the studio's first release on the PlayStation 2, and the first entry in the Formula One series after taking over from developer Studio 33.
 From 2001 to 2007, Studio Liverpool released eight instalments in the series between the PlayStation 2, PlayStation Portable and PlayStation 3.
+Only two of the games came around North America, with Formula One 2001 being released under SCEA's 989 Sports label due to its qualification of F1 as a sport, and Formula One Championship Edition also coming out in North America.
 However, Sony Computer Entertainment's exclusive licence with the Formula One Group expired, without renewal, before the 2007 season, marking the end of any further Formula One series instalments from the developer.